YottaDB/YDBDoc/MessageRecovery/errors.rst

 DZWRNOALIAS
 --------------------

-DZWRNOALIAS, $ZWRTAC cannot be aliased.
+DZWRNOALIAS, $ZWRTAC cannot be aliased

 Compile Time Error: This indicates the argument for a SET * command attempted to assign a $ZWRTAC* pseudo-variable as an alias.